Symmetric random walks on Homeo+(R): Recurrence

-\begin{theorem} [Recurrence] Let $\mu$ be a finitely supported, irreducible, symmetric probability measure on $\mathrm{Homeo}^+({\bf R})$.
-Then there exists a compact interval $K$ such that, for every $x$, almost surely the sequence $(X_n ^x)$ intersects $K$ infinitely often. \end{theorem}

-\begin{proof} Consider an interval $K = [A, B]$, where $A<B$ are points in the real line such that for every element $g$ of the support of $\mu$, we have $g(A) < B$.
-By Proposition \ref{P:oscillation}, for every $x\in {\bf R}$, almost surely the sequence $(X_n^x)$ will pass from $(-\infty, A]$ to $[B,+\infty)$ infinitely often.
-Now the desired conclusion follows from the observation that the choices of $A$ and $B$ imply that every time this happens, $\{ X_n ^x\}$ must traverse the interval $K$. \end{proof}
+We are now ready to prove the main result of this section. \begin{theorem}[(Recurrence)] Let $\mu$ be an irreducible, finitely supported, symmetric probability measure on $\mathrm{Homeo}^+({\mathbf R})$.
+Then there exists a compact interval $K$ such that, for every $x$, almost surely the sequence $(X_n^x)$ intersects $K$ infinitely often. \end{theorem} \begin{pf} Consider an interval $K = [A, B]$, where $A<B$ are points in the real line such that for every element $g$ of the support of $\mu$, we have $g(A) < B$.
+By Proposition~\ref{Poscillation}, for every $x\in{\mathbf R}$, almost surely the sequence $(X_n^x)$ will pass from $(-\infty, A]$ to $[B,+\infty)$ infinitely often.
+Now the desired conclusion follows from the observation that the choices of $A$ and $B$ imply that every time this happens, $\{ X_n^x\}$ must traverse the interval $K$. \end{pf}